Table of Contents

-- The continuous greenhouse gas emissions through industries, transportation system and livestock are resulting in global warming and a change in climate patterns because greenhouse gases tend to trap heat and prevents it from escaping the earth.
+- The continuous greenhouse gas emissions through industries, transportation systems and livestock are resulting in global warming and a change in climate patterns because greenhouse gases tend to trap heat and prevents it from escaping the earth.
 Climate change will result in severe floods, droughts and thereby will lead to mass displacement of people and loss of lives.

 - Many greenhouse gases such as carbon dioxide, methane etc. occur naturally in the atmosphere.
 So, the temperature is rising for the past million years.
 In the past, Earth took approximately 5000 years to warm 5 degrees Celsius.
-But in the past century alone, that means from the year 1900 to 2000, global temperature has climbed 0.7 degree Celsius.
+But in the past century alone, that means from the year 1900 to 2000, global temperature has climbed 0.7 degrees Celsius.
 And it is expected that there will be a 2 to 6 degree Celsius rise in the global temperature from the year 2000 to 2100, which is 20 times faster than the normal growth rate.

-How Net zero can be achieved:
+How Net-zero can be achieved:

-- Reducing greenhouse gas emissions by taking several steps such as developing renewable energy resources instead of burning fossil fuels, replacing fuel-based vehicles with electric vehicles, developing efficient technologies etc. Energy, transportation and manufacturing sectors need to adopt net-zero target.
+- Reducing greenhouse gas emissions by taking several steps such as developing renewable energy resources instead of burning fossil fuels, replacing fuel-based vehicles with electric vehicles, developing efficient technologies etc. Energy, transportation and manufacturing sectors need to adopt net-zero targets.